evencycu/context-engineering-intro/expose_doc/API_README.md

 - `PATCH /bots/platform/{id}/capabilities`
 - `POST /bots/platform/{id}/test`
 - `GET /bots/status/{status}` – query by lifecycle state.

+> Note: Third-Party Bot endpoints (`/bots/third-party/...`) are currently disabled and not exposed by the server.

 ## Destinations
 Destinations map a project to one or more Teams targets; payloads use the JSONB helper types defined in `internal/database/models.go`.